Inventory Optimization to Unlock Supply Chain Efficiencies with Cost Reduction

 Using the right inventory reviewing system can add a lot of value to help in inventory optimization efforts:

 - Continuous Review System: In this type of review system, the same quantities of items are ordered in each cycle.
-Manufacturers must ensure they monitor inventory levels continuously and replenish stocks whenever the quantity of an item drops below a set level.

 2. ADEQUATE QUALITY CONTROL PRACTICES